Sima Liang

-Sima Liang (司馬亮) (before 227 - 25 July 291), courtesy name Ziyi (子翼), formally Prince Wencheng of Ru'nan (汝南文成王), was briefly a regent during the reign of Emperor Hui during the Western Jin dynasty.
+Sima Liang (司馬亮) (before 227 (Note: While Sima Liang's birth year is not recorded, it is recorded in volume 38 of Book of Jin that he was older than his full-brother Sima Zhou, who was born in 227.
+At the same time, he was younger than his half-brother Sima Zhao, who was born in 211.) - 25 July 291 (Note: According to Sima Zhong's biography in the Book of Jin, Sima Wei was killed on the yichou day in the 6th month of the 1st year of the Yongping era of Emperor Hui's reign.
+This corresponds to 26 Jul 291 in the Gregorian calendar.
+In Sima Wei's biography, it was recorded that he was killed the day after Sima Liang died.
+Vol.82 of Zizhi Tongjian did not explicitly record when Sima Liang and Wei Guan were killed, but it did record that they were killed in the 6th month of that year, before the yichou day when Sima Wei was executed.
+The month starts from 14 July 291 in the Julian calendar.)), courtesy name Ziyi (子翼), formally Prince Wencheng of Ru'nan (汝南文成王), was briefly a regent during the reign of Emperor Hui during the Western Jin dynasty.
 He was the first of the eight princes commonly associated with the War of the Eight Princes.

 A son of Sima Yi, he was entrusted by his nephew, Emperor Wu of Jin to act as regent for the developmentally disabled Emperor Hui.
 Though he was initially excluded from the regency due to interference from his co-regent Yang Jun, he was later installed alongside the minister, Wei Guan in May 291 after Empress Jia Nanfeng led a coup against Yang Jun in April that year.
 His short regency in Luoyang was marked by his dispute with the Prince of Chu, Sima Wei.
 In July 291, Sima Wei allied himself with Empress Jia and falsely charged Sima Liang and Wei Guan of plotting against the imperial family, after which they were both executed.